cyril1010/Simple-calculator/README.md

-This is Simple Web calculator using HTML,CSS,AND JavaScript.
+This is Simple Web calculator created using HTML,CSS,AND JavaScript.